Goodlife Vans Logo

 How long is the delivery time?

-Usually the delivery time is between 6 and 12 weeks.
-In the high season it can take up to 4 months.
+The delivery time is usually between 6 and 12 weeks.
+In high season it can take up to 4 months.
 We can give you an exact date after receiving your request.

-The deposit is 35% of the purchase price and is due for payment when the order is placed.
-The remaining 65% must be received in our account before collection of the goods.
+The deposit for the ONE module is 35% of the purchase price and is due when the order is placed.
+The remaining 65% must be received in our account before the goods are picked up.
+The Camperbox TWO must be paid for 100%.
+If you do not want to pay in advance, you can also pick up the Camperbox TWO from us and then pay by real-time transfer.

 7 Tips